vedro-universe/vedro-docs/docs/integrations/httpx-client.md

 This approach provides full flexibility in using the HTTPX `AsyncClient` directly, allowing you to control additional parameters such as SSL verification.

-For more information and available parameters, check out the official [HTTPX documentation](https://www.python-httpx.org/api/#asyncclient).
+For more information and available parameters, check out the official <Link to="https://www.python-httpx.org/api/#asyncclient">HTTPX documentation</Link>.